ViBlog/autovalues/autovalue-gson-extension.md

+# How to divide by 2 your Json parsing time while coding less.

 As seen previously, [AutoValue][autovalue-dubedout] is a library written by Google that help us to avoid writing all the boiler plate of value objects.
-A great thing is that it's possible to create extensions for this library like [AutoValue-Gson from Ryan Harter][auto-value-gson].
-We will see what we can do with it.
+A great thing is that it's possible to create extensions for it and [AutoValue-Gson from Ryan Harter][auto-value-gson] is a great example on how to simplify your developpers life.

 # Setup your build.gradle
 First you need to setup your build.gradle files.